 An Insider’s View of Federal Policy and Politics

-From attempting to change the structure and function of Medicaid in the form of block grants to the return of sequestration—in 2017, federal policy may have unprecedented impacts on LSA members and the people we serve.
+From attempting to change the structure and function of Medicaid in the form of block grants to the return of sequestration—in 2017, federal policy may have unprecedented impacts on Lutheran Services in America members and the people we serve.
 The advocacy program will bring together panels of bipartisan Congressional staff and Administration officials to discuss policy proposals and timing.

 Panel 1: The Outlook for Medicaid